jaredraycoleman/quickbrush-obsidian-plugin/README.md

 3. The plugin will automatically extract text from your note (excluding frontmatter)
 4. The first 3 images embedded in your note will be automatically selected as reference images
-5. You can add or remove reference images using the "Add Image" button
-6. Adjust the description, type, quality, and aspect ratio as needed
+5. Adjust the description, type, quality, and aspect ratio as needed
-7. Click "Generate"
+6. Click "Generate"

 ### Reference Images

 The plugin supports up to 3 reference images to guide the generation:

 - **Auto-Selected**: The first 3 images from your active note are automatically extracted
-- **Manual Selection**: Click "Add Image" to select additional images from your device
 - **Remove Images**: Click the × button on any thumbnail to remove it
 - **Supported Formats**: PNG, JPG, JPEG, GIF, WebP, BMP